physiopy/physiopy.github.io/docs/community/contributorfile.md

 ------------------------------------------

-At `physiopy`, we use Issues and Milestones to keep track of and organise our workflow.  **Issues** describe pieces of work that need to be completed to move the project forwards.
+At `physiopy`, we use Issues and Milestones to keep track of and organize our workflow.  **Issues** describe pieces of work that need to be completed to move the project forwards.
 We try to keep them as simple and clear as possible: an issue should describe a unitary, possibly small piece of work (unless it's about refactoring).
 Don't be scared of opening many issues at once, if it makes sense!
 Just check that what you're proposing is not listed in a previous issue (open or closed) yet (we don't like doubles).
-Issues get labelled.
+Issues get labeled.
 That helps the contributors to know what they're about.
 Check the label list to know what types are there, and use them accordingly!
 Issues can also be **assigned**.
 If you want to work on an assigned issue, ask permission